sled-rs/sled-rs.github.io/performance.md

 etc...
 If a metric doesn't help a human, it's just a vanity pursuit that may make the important metrics worse due to under-investment.

 We must select our measurements with care.
+Our time is precious.

 By making decisions while data is available, we are able to cut through so much bullshit.
 We have so many ideas that our experience tells us should